hemantkumar76/Innovative-Monitoring-System-for-TeleICU-Patients-Using-Video-Processing-and-Deep-Learning/README.md

 # ICU Monitoring System with YOLOv8

 Welcome to our ICU Monitoring System project!
-This project is a labor of love by Hemant, who believes in the power of AI to transform healthcare.
-"Innovation is the key to better health outcomes," says Hemant.
+This endeavor is a passion project by Hemant, an enthusiastic coder and developer from India who deeply believes in the transformative power of AI and the strength of community.
+"Innovation is not just a goal but a pathway to achieving better health outcomes," says Hemant, driven by a relentless commitment to pushing boundaries and making a meaningful impact in healthcare.

 ## Table of Contents
 - [Description](#description)